contiki-os/contiki/platform/openmote-cc2538/README.md

 If you want to upload the compiled firmware to a node via the serial boot loader you need first to either manually enable the boot loader.

 Then use `make openmote-demo.upload`.

+If you are compiling for the OpenMote-CC2538 Rev.A1 board (CC2538SF53, 256 KB Flash) you have to pass `BOARD_REVISION=REV_A1` in all your `make` commands to ensure that the linking stage configures the linker script with the appropriate parameters.
+If you are compiling for older OpenMote-CC2538 revisions (CC2538SF53, 512 KB Flash) you can skip this parameter since the default values are already correct.

 The `PORT` argument could be used to specify in which port the device is connected, in case we have multiple devices connected at the same time.